joemeyer1/gpt2-sound-gen/README.md

 # Generating Audio Samples with Machine Learning

 I started this project in 2020, paused development for a couple years, then revisited it in 2023 (it is still a work in progress).
-It went through a few different iterations.
+It went through a few different iterations. <br>

 **Initial, naive implementation:** Generate raw wav with GPT-2.<br>